AKASHAorg/akasha-docs/docs/index.md

 ### What is AKASHA Core?

-Today, AKASHA Core is a framework that aims to facilitate the development of integrations in our microblogging site called [Akasha World](https://akasha.ethereum.world/).
-By providing it, we expect developers to have the opportunity to build and innovate in this decentralized social network ecosystem.
+Today, AKASHA Core is the open-sourced framework for building and distributing composable web3 apps, serving as the foundation for our microblogging site, [Akasha World](https://akasha.ethereum.world/).
+By providing this framework, we expect developers to have the opportunity to build and innovate in this decentralized social network ecosystem.

-In the future, we envision AKASHA Core as the platform that will allow people to create and sustain social technological spaces we call [Worlds](https://akasha.org/blog/2019/11/21/what-is-akasha-reloaded-what-is-ethereum-world).
+With AKASHA Core, we make it easier for people to create and sustain social technological spaces we call [Worlds](https://akasha.org/blog/2019/11/21/what-is-akasha-reloaded-what-is-ethereum-world).

 ## AKASHA integrations